dipakkr/A-to-Z-Resources-for-Students/README.md

 ---

 This repository is created and curated by Deepak Kumar ( [Twiiter](https://twiiter.com/HQdeepak) ).
-There are more than 500+ individual contributors have have helped creating this repository.
+There are more than 500+ individual contributors have  helped creating this repository.
 We can see the list of contributors at [Contributors](CONTRIBUTORS.md) page.

-If you think this repository helped you in any in finding new opporunties, tag me on Twitter( @HQdeepak ) and help it reach more people in the community.
+If you think this repository helped you in any in finding new opportunities, tag me on Twitter( @HQdeepak ) and help it reach more people in the community.

-Version 2 of A to Z Resource Coming Soon, Click this link and get notified when it available  - [NOTIFY ME FOR EARLY ACCESS](https://dipakkr.substack.com/)
+**Version 2 of A to Z Resource Coming Soon, Click this link and get notified when it available**  - [NOTIFY ME FOR EARLY ACCESS](https://dipakkr.substack.com/)

 [Buy Me a Coffee](https://www.buymeacoffee.com/dipakkr)